ymath-io/ymath.io/content/index.md

 This should be pretty self explanatory.
 Optional for lessons.

 #### `index`
 This affects the ordering of the pages in the course.
+These numbers  are used to determine the previous/next buttons at the bottom of the page.
+Every single page in the course (except for problems) needs to have an `index` property.
+If you suddenly find that you need to insert a page between  to

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxNjE2NDE3LDE1MzgyNTc1OTIsMTIyNj
+eyJoaXN0b3J5IjpbLTE4MTEyNDY4MTYsMTUzODI1NzU5MiwxMj
-UxMDIyMywtMTE4OTA1MTAyLDIwMzYzMzUxNDAsMTY0ODI2ODg4
+I2NTEwMjIzLC0xMTg5MDUxMDIsMjAzNjMzNTE0MCwxNjQ4MjY4
-LDY2NTM5NjY5MF19
+ODgsNjY1Mzk2NjkwXX0=
 -->